 Chances are, there are a few al-Qaeda guys who also won’t forget the sound of a Canadian sniper rifle reverberating across the Shah-i-Kot valley.

 Interview With A Sniper

-“We helped them by taking out certain positions so they could carry on with the primary task.
-Our engagement distances that day were from 777 meters to 1,500 meters.”
-The U.S. and Canadian teams’ spotters engaged al-Qaeda much closer than that, though.
-“We took fire from the rear, maybe 10 meters away from us; we looked at each other like ‘What the hell is that!’ and one of the spotters turned around and covered us.”
-Alex’s team also came under fire from an RPG from the rear.
-This definitely got their attention.
-Spotters (both Canadian and American) used their M203 40mm grenade launchers (the Canadian spotters carried 5.56mm C-7A1s with Elcan low-mount optical sights and M203 grenade launchers) to suppress enemy fire from a nearby wood-line.
+MCPL Alex and his snipers were getting hit by an RPG from the rear.
+With their quick thinking, both Canadian and American snipers used M203 40mm grenade launchers.
+The Canadians had 5.56mm C-7A1s with Elcan low-mount optical sights and M203 grenade launchers.
+Their counterattack was to suppress the enemy fire nears the wood-line.
 “We had debated taking the M203 with us.
-We were taking fire from a treeline (to our front) and we couldn’t see where he was and I wasn’t going to waste a shot there.
-So he (the Canadian team’s No.3) came up and just started pumping-out rounds along with one of the SF guys with a grenade launcher.
-So I used it to mask the sound of my firing.”
+We were taking fire from a tree line (to our front) and we couldn’t see where he was, and I wasn’t going to waste a shot there.
+So, he (the Canadian team’s No.3) came up and just started pumping out rounds along with one of the SF guys with a grenade launcher.
+So, I used it to mask the sound of my firing.”